Hey there! Thanks so much for stopping over. I can’t wait to tell you a little bit about myself and why I’m so passionate about teaching piano!

-Hi!
-I’m Amy Chaplin and I’ve been teaching piano for 16 years.
-My career started out in the music education world as a choir teacher for middle school and high school students at Bluffton-Harrison MSD.
+While I’ve been teaching piano for 18 years, my first career was in music education as a choir teacher for middle school and high school students at Bluffton-Harrison MSD.

 Amy is a wonderful piano teacher.
 My son has greatly benefited from her musical gift!

 -Amy Kaehr, Decatur

 My students do not learn only to read music with a piano book in front of them.
 We first approach music by learning to “audiate” – that is, to hear something and actually understand what we’re hearing.